vmware/container-service-extension/docs/cse3_1/CSE31.md

 on [CSE 3.0.z](https://github.com/vmware/container-service-extension-templates/blob/tkgm/TKG_INSTRUCTIONS.md),
 then the steps mentioned below must be followed in order to upgrade to CSE 3.1.1.

-1. Use a Kubernetes application backup/restore strategy to backup native applications ahead of upgrade.
+1. Evaluate your environment for any stateful applications that run on TKG clusters powered by CSE 3.0.z.
+If you wish to protect these applications data, then leverage a Kubernetes application backup/restore strategy to backup the applications data so you can restore it later.
+2. The next set of steps lead you through removal of TKG clusters from CSE 3.0.z after which you can safely upgrade to CSE 3.1.1
-2. Delete all deployed TKG clusters across all tenants.
+  2.1.
+Delete all deployed TKG clusters across all tenants via `vcd-cli` or `Kubernetes Container Clusters UI plugin`.
-3. Disable TKG deployment on all Org VDCs via `vcd cse ovdc disable`.
+  2.2.
+Disable TKG deployment on all Org VDCs via `vcd cse ovdc disable`.
-4. Stop the CSE server.
+  2.3.
+Stop the CSE server.
-5. Delete all TKG templates via VCD UI.
+  2.4.
+Delete all TKG templates via VCD UI.
-6. Remove the VM Placement Policy `cse---tkgm` from the system via VCD UI or VCD REST api.
+  2.5.
+Remove the VM Placement Policy `cse---tkgm` from the system via VCD UI or VCD REST api.
-7. Revert CSE configuration file to disable TKG.
+  2.6.
+Revert CSE configuration file to disable TKG.
-8. Upgrade CSE via `cse upgrade` command.
+3. Upgrade CSE via `cse upgrade` command.
+4. Create new TKG clusters based off Ubuntu 20.04 TKG OVAs, using CSE 3.1.1.
+5. Restore applications on newly created TKG clusters.

 Refer to [CSE 3.1 upgrade command](CSE_SERVER_MANAGEMENT.html#cse31-upgrade-cmd) for details.